You Have an App Idea. Now What?

 Fewer taps is better.
 Always.

-Step 3: Choose a Platform
+Step 3: Choose a platform

 Why? iPhone users pay more for apps.
 The App Store has stricter quality standards, which forces you to build something good.
 And it's cheaper to start with one platform than two.